zaid-ahmed1/TangibleMemories/README.md

 <img style="width:300px" src="https://github.com/user-attachments/assets/242cdb9c-cfab-44c4-ba83-7ce05830a720"/>
 </p>

-The application will recognize this QR code and display a preview of the XR memory associated with it.
+The application will recognize the QR code and display a preview of the XR memory associated with it.
 Touch the *Immerse!* button with your controller to enter VR and experience the memory with 6 degrees of freedom.

 ## Future directions